 The Canadian dollar is the Group's reporting currency, and the functional currency of the Group changed from Canadian dollars to Russian rouble in the 2018 financial year, as the majority of underlying transactions for the Group are undertaken in roubles.
 The Group's main sources of foreign exchange exposure are the foreign exchanges from shareholder loans denominated in US dollar.
-During the year ended 31 December 2022, the foreign exchange gain was \$10.9 million primarily because of the strengths of the Russian Rouble against the US dollar.
+During the three-month period ended 31 March 2023, the foreign exchange loss was \$19.6 million primarily because of the strengths of the Russian Rouble against the US dollar.